Things to know

 For the beach

-We do provide regular towels in your room, but feel free to bring a beach towel and/or sarong if you wish.
+We do provide bath towels in your room and towels on the boats for beach days.
 A beach tote, bag, or basket is helpful in keeping your belongings together – think book, water, sunscreen, camera, snacks.

 Footwear